-The Division has partnered with the Idaho State Historical Society, Preservation Idaho, the City of Boise's Historic Preservation Commission, and the National Trust for Historic Preservation on several programs including Preservation Week, workshops such as Wood Window Replacements, the "Message is the Medium" communications seminar, walking tours, lectures, and the Boise Landmark program.
+The Division has partnered with the Idaho State Historical Society, Preservation Idaho, the Historic Preservation Commission and the National Trust for Historic Preservation on several programs including Preservation Week, workshops such as Wood Window Replacements and the Message is the Medium communications seminar, walking tours, lectures, and the Boise Landmark program.
 The Division brought supporters together to research options to preserve the James Castle art cottage.
-Through the Arts & History grant program, the Department has awarded funds to local historians and organizations to further the effort of cultural preservation.
+Through the City Arts & History grants program, the Department has awarded funds to local historians and organizations to further the effort of cultural preservation.
 This includes funding to document and perform local Mexican corridos, to lead photographic/historic preservation walking tours, to create interpretive signage and brochures about local historical landmarks.